 Their bereaved parents well recognize the bereaved siblings’ distress.
 Their description of the events largely matches those of the children.
 However, the parents describe themselves as so distressed and locked within the turmoil of emotions and thoughts, that they are almost incapable of coping with their own fate, let alone facing the needs of their other children.
 They lean on the expectation that others will step in, especially professionals who supposedly know how to handle such a situation.
 They wish that the professionals would care for their children in their place, or at least instruct them precisely how to behave.
-This inactivity of the parents in the presence of obvious and perceived signs of stress of their children may be understood as the very first sign of parental dysfunctionality described in the literature (Neimeyer et al., 2006; Walsh, 2002).
+The parents’ inactivity despite perceptible signs of stress in their children may be interpreted as the very first sign of the parental dysfunctionality described in the literature (Neimeyer et al., 2006; Walsh, 2002).

 The service providers in the current study are usually the only professionals available at this stage of the family’s sudden tragedy.
 Even before they arrive at the scene, their professional understanding and their experience allow them to anticipate the chaotic situation of the deceased’s younger siblings.
 Hence, when they do arrive, they can easily identify those children’s distress and correctly assess their needs.
 They also precisely comprehend the parents’ expectations from them – to help by attending to the other children.
-What stands in their way is a combination of internal and external factors: Their mission is exclusively to care for the bereaved parents.
-Those are their predefined clients and, accordingly, the professional training they received prepared them to fulfil this specific task.
-They feel a lack of competence in tending to the children, and the younger those children are, the more the service providers are convinced that they lack the necessary professional skills.
-Furthermore, consistent with the children’s description of chaos and confusion, the service providers report feeling pressure to attend to their duties and create some order at the scene.
-As result, they either try to accommodate the children elsewhere, or ignore them altogether.
+Their effectiveness is hindered, however, by a combination of internal and external factors.
+The service providers’ mission is to care for the bereaved parents—their predefined clients.
+Accordingly, the professional training they receive prepares them for only this specific task.
+As a result, service providers feel a lack of competence in tending to the children, and the younger the children are, the more the providers are convinced that they lack the necessary professional skills.
+Furthermore, corroborating the bereaved siblings’ descriptions of chaos and confusion, the service providers report feeling pressure to attend to their duties and to create order at the scene.
+They therefore either try to accommodate the children elsewhere, or ignore them altogether.

 The service providers’ choice is in accordance with the assumption that child-rearing and the responsibility for the child’s well-being is not only the duty of the parents, but their exclusive right.
 Whenever professionals such as social workers, take upon themselves the care for someone’s children, their intervention often causes public skepticism and pushback.
 Challenging the bereaved parents’ parenting ability during their darkest hour might be perceived as extremely offensive and rude, placing even more pressure upon someone who is already “broken.”
 This would obviously be contrary to the mission that brought the service providers to the scene in the first place.
-It is, therefore, conceivable, that service providers largely adopted a paradigm where helping and supporting the parents is the best way to support their children (Stokes, 2009).
-While this approach is generally intelligible, in the extreme situation described by all three groups in the current study, it might nevertheless be insufficient to answer the bereaved siblings’ needs for participation, information and mediation (Wender et al., 2012).
-The choice of the service providers in the current study is therefore contradictory to a growing body of professional knowledge which stresses the importance of professional intervention even for the youngest victims of bereavement (Curtis & Newman, 2001; Jones et al., 2015; Rosner et al., 2010).
+Given these circumstances, service providers appear to have largely adopted a support paradigm where they consider supporting the parents as the best way to support their children (Stokes, 2009).
+Although intelligible, this approach might nevertheless be insufficient in the types of extreme situations described by all three groups in the current study, as well as an inadequate response to the bereaved siblings’ needs for participation, information, and mediation (Wender et al., 2012).
+It runs contrary to a growing body of professional knowledge that stresses the importance of professional intervention even for the youngest sufferers of bereavement (Curtis & Newman, 2001; Jones et al., 2015; Rosner et al., 2010).

 The Effect of the Loss on Family Dynamics